-Wildlife offences enrich international criminal groups, enable corruption to flourish and threaten domestic and transnational security.
-Fraud, counterfeiting, money laundering, and violence are often found in combination with various forms of wildlife crime.
-The risk involved is low compared to other types of transnational crimes, such as drug trafficking, but the profits are high.
-Ivory, timber, charcoal, gold, and minerals can be trafficked relatively freely with a series of bribes, falsified or purchased permits, and weak law enforcement.28
+29. Nellemann et al., Wildlife offences enrich international criminal groups, enable corruption to flourish and "The Environmental threaten domestic and transnational security.
+Fraud, counterfeiting, money laundering, Crime Crisis - Threats and violence are often found in combination with various forms of wildlife crime.
+The risk to Sustainable involved is low compared to other types of transnational crimes, such as drug trafficking, but the profits are high.
+Ivory, timber, charcoal, gold, and minerals can be trafficked Illegal Exploitation and relatively freely with a series of bribes, falsified or purchased permits, and weak law enforcement.28